KDE/clazy/docs/checks/README-qt6-deprecated-api-fixes.md

 Usage of QMap::insertMulti, uniqueKeys, values, unite, to be replaced manumally with QMultiMap versions.
 Usage of QHash::uniqueKeys, to be replaced manumally with QMultiHash versions.
 Usage of QLinkedList, to be replaced manually with std::list.
-Usage of global qrand() and qsrand(), to be replaces manually using QRandomGenerator.
+Usage of global qrand() and qsrand(), to be replaced manually using QRandomGenerator.
 Usage of QTimeLine::curveShape and setCurveShape, to be replaced manually using QTimeLine::easingCurve and QTimeLine::setEasingCurve.
 Usage of QSet and QHash biderectional iterator.
 Code has to be ported manually using forward iterator.
 Usage of QMacCocoaViewContainer, to be replaced manually using QWindow::fromWinId and QWidget::createWindowContainer instead.